 - Died September 7, 1984 in Osterville, MA USA

 Cronin grew up in San Francisco and was a gifted all-around athlete, winning a city junior tennis championship at age 14.
-After graduating high school, he played semipro baseball while working as a bank clerk.
+After graduating from high school, he played semipro ball while working as a bank clerk.
 He was discovered by a scout, who signed him to play in the Pittsburgh Pirates organization in 1925.
-He reached the majors as a 19-year-old but saw limited playing time in parts of two seasons with Pittsburgh, hanging around the entirety of the pennant season in 1927 while playing only 12 games.
+He reached the majors as a 19-year-old in 1926 but saw limited playing time in parts of two seasons with Pittsburgh, hanging around the entirety of the pennant season in 1927 while playing only 12 games.

-At age 26, Cronin became player/manager of the Senators in 1933.
-In his first year at the helm, he led the club to an American League pennant, losing in the World Series to the New York Giants.
+At 26, Cronin became player-manager of the Senators in 1933.
+In his first year at the helm, he led the club to the American League pennant, losing in the World Series to the New York Giants.
 He also hit .309/.398/.445 with a league-leading 45 doubles that year, finished second in MVP voting, and was the starting shortstop in the inaugural All-Star Game.
 He returned to the All-Star Game again the following year, batting .284/.353/.421 as the team slipped to 66-86 in 1934.
 Upon marrying Mildred, the happy couple returned from their honeymoon to discover uncle Clark had sold Joe to the Boston Red Sox for some cash flow ($250,000, a huge sum in the heart of the Great Depression) and shortstop Lyn Lary.

 - 7-time AL All-Star (1933-1935, 1937-1939 & 1941)

 - 2-time AL Doubles Leader (1933 & 1938)